While our Lovely Shop is Closed . . .

 You can set up a free account with Give as you Live and each time you shop online, a donation goes directly to the Centre at no cost to you or us.

 Gift Vouchers and Kula Crafts

-If we manage to open again in December, we’re hoping to be able to sell gift vouchers for our shop over the phone.
+Once we open again in December, we’ll be selling gift vouchers for our shop over the phone.
 You can use these for courses as well as shop stuff.
 We can post these out no problem – just phone reception if and when its open and pay by card.
 Meanwhile our lovely Kula Crafts stall is back, online this year!

 Supporting the Centre with a Donation